ClojureBridge/tones/curriculum/01-piano-chords.md

 (piano-chord :g3 :dom7)
 ```

-Meg thought she would try some more.

 ### make a melody

 So far, Meg enjoyed making piano notes or chords.
-It was fun to explore more, but she wondered how to make a melody.
+It was absolutely fun, but she wondered how to make a melody.
-When she evaluated the file, `play.clj`, she heard the melody of
+When the `twinkle` function in `play.clj` file got evaluated, it
-Twinkle Little Star.
-She wanted to do something like that.
+played the melody of Twinkle Little Star.
+She wanted to do something
-She went to Overtone documents and examples, then found that
+like that.
+Among Overtone documents and examples, she found that
 the answer was to introduce a *progression* by `at` function.

-The idea is by setting time differences to successive notes or chords,
+The idea of *progression* is by setting time differences to successive
-for example, note1 at now, note2 at 1 second later, note3 at 2 seconds
+notes or chords, for example, note1 at now, note2 at 1 second later,
-later, and so on, shifts the time to play each sound.
-This is why `at`
+note3 at 2 seconds later, and so on, shifts the time to play each
-function takes time for its first argument.
+sound.
+This is why `at` function takes time for its first argument.

 Meg used `at` function and wrote this: